axllent/silverstripe-weblog-categories/README.md

 It provides the necessary controller extensions for Weblog to browse by category.

-**This module is still in beta and relies on development versions of SilverStripe 4, Weblog & tagfield.**
+**This module currently relies on development versions of SilverStripe 4 & tagfield.**

 ## Features